 We have over-the-counter medications that are available for distribution when needed at camp.
 Please make us aware of any restrictions you child has to over-the-counter medications.

 Three Trails Camp is served by 911 emergency services.
 Parents will be notified any time a camper requires more than basic first aid treatment.
 Your signature on the health form gives emergency services permission to treat your child if you cannot be reached in advance and gives Three Trails Camp permission to provide the over-the-counter medications.

 Three Trails Camp understands that campers will have food allergies.
 In most cases we are able to provide an alternative food to ensure a positive dining experience during their time at camp.
 We are not a gluten free kitchen.
 Please be sure to note any food allergies on the medical form.
 Campers are able to provide an alternate meal option themselves when needed.

 View the standard guidelines The Salvation Army employs to take care of children, youth and vulnerable adults.

 All adult staff 18 and over go through background and reference checks.

-If at any time you are worried about your camper being homesick, we invite you to call our office and speak with one of our staff who would love to talk with you about your child.
+If at any time you are worried about your camper being homesick, we invite you to call our Youth Office and speak with one of our staff who would love to talk with you about your child:

-Camp needs to be a safe place for everyone.
+Camp is a safe place where everyone belongs.
 All campers are instructed to treat each other as they would like others to treat them.
-They are also required to follow the directions of camp staff.
-If a child is unable to do either, they will be reminded of camp rules, separated from activities for a short time or re-directed and given a chance to change their behavior.
-If campers repeatedly disrespect or harm other campers or staff, parents will be notified.
-Campers who are unable to interact at camp in a positive way will be sent home.
+Campers will be asked to follow the directions of camp staff through cooperation and mutual respect.
+Staff will be trained in Positive Discipline methods.
+If a child is unable to cooperate, they will be encouraged to remember the camp rules, provided with a positive time out/cooling off period from activities and/or re-directed.
+If campers are not able to respect others or cause harm to campers/ staff, parents will be contacted to discuss solution.
 Some infractions are serious enough to warrant campers being sent home without warning.

 Certificate and Training For Recreation Activities and Facilities